govuk-one-login/di-account-management-backend/scripts/README.md

 #### Setup

-1. This script currently doesn’t require external libraries.

-2. File Paths: Update the paths in the script if needed:

-- FRONTEND_TRANSLATION_FILES: List of translation file paths in the frontend repository.
-- BACKEND_TRANSLATION_FILES: List of translation file paths in the backend repository.

-#### Setup

 1. **No External Libraries Needed**: This script currently doesn’t require any external libraries.

 2. **File Paths**: Update the paths in the script if needed: